Fairshots/Fairshots.org/CONTRIBUTING.md

 First off, thank you for considering contributing to Fairshots and putting effort to making it better.
 There are a number of ways to do that:

+1. First get familiarized with the project , documentation, etc.
+2. You may also wish to join our SLACK.
+Please make contact through contact@fairshots.org to get an invitation.
+3. Read or project Roadmap [here](https://github.com/Fairshots/Fairshots.org/projects) and start collaborating with yet to be done
-1. File an issue with the project
+4. File an issue with the project
-2. Read the existing issues.
+5. Read the existing issues.
 (Maybe you can help fix one?
 Reading issues is also a good way to know what direction we are heading with the project.
 Likewise, filing issues allows all developers to discuss problems and confer about new directions for the project.)

-3. Read or project Roadmap here [here](https://github.com/Fairshots/Fairshots.org/projects) and start collaborating
+Obs.
+This is our Frontend Repository.
+If you wish to contribute for backend thak a look at [https://github.com/Fairshots/backend](https://github.com/Fairshots/backend)

 #### How to file a bug report